-Resolutions Introduced in Congress Looking to Its Erection,
+Resolutions Introduced in Congres Looking to Its Erection,

 WASHINGTON, Feb.
-19 .- A movement has been set afoot to have the United States erect a monument to Gen. Lafayette in the city of Paris, to be dedicated during the Paris exposition.
-The projector of the movement is Robert Thompson, who has been assured by the French government unofficially, through M. Picard, that ground for the monument can be secured through the municipality of Paris in case it be deemed inadvisable to erect it over the grave of Lafayette, which is now obscure and almost unmarked.
-President McKinley and Assistant Secretary Day, Mr. Thompson says, have shown much interest in the matter, which has been brought officially to the attention of congress through resolutions offered in ..
+19 .-- A movenent has been set afoot to have the Inited States erect a monument to Jen.
+Lafayette in the city of Paris, o be dedicated during the Paris exposition.
+The projector of the movenent is Robert Thompson, who has been assured by the French government unofficially, through M. Picard, that ground for the monument can be secured through the municipality of Paris in case it be deemed inadvisable to erect it over the grave of Lafavette. which is now obscure and almost unmarked.
+President McKinley and Assistant Secretary Day, Mr. Thompson says, have shown much interest in the matter, which has been brought officially to the attention of congress through resolutions offered in houses.
 A resolution by Senator Thurston of Nebraska makes provision for a commission to supervise the collection of a fund among all the schools of the United States for the purpose of erecting a monument to Gen. Lafayette in the city of Paris-the same to be presented to the Government of France and unveiled and dedicated on the Fourth of July, 1900.
-A preamble to the resolution declares that it is pronosed to signalize the celebration of United States day at the Paris exposition of 1900 by the erection and dedication that day of a monument from the people of America to Gen. Lafayette.
-It then recites the several oc-casions on which the government of the United States recognized the influence of Gen. Lafayette upon the result of the war for independence and continuing, says:

-Whereas, An occasion now presents itself wherein the American people may reciprocate the courtesies extended us in the presentation of the Lafeyette monument now in Lafayette Square, in the city of Washington. and the Bartholdi Statue of Liberty in the New York habor, and again show their friendship to France, their love and veneration for that compatriot of Washington, Gen. Lafayette, an opportunity which may not come for many years, a fitting time and a fitting place, and, Whereas, The remains of Gen. Lafayette now lie humbly interred in the nious cemetery in Paris, marked only by an unpretentious granite slab, and, Whereas.
-The snot should form a most proud and holy pilgrimage for all lovers of liberty, and, Whereas, The proposed monument should be a spontaneous offering coming direct and exclusively from the children of America and that in their bearing the expense of this work without financial aid from the government the effect may be of the highest benefit to our people in directing the thoughts of the American youth to the most patriotic and inspiring period of our history, to broaden their views to international points, and to arouse their interest in the great events of the dawning century; therefore, be it

-Resolved.
-That in furtherance of this bill, an honorably commission is hereby formed, consisting of the presi-dent of the United States as ex-officio president of said commission, and the governors of various states and territories, as ex-officio vice presidents of said commission.
-That the president be and is hereby authorized to appoint an acting commission of five members, consisting of a president, secretary-superintendent, treasurer and two others, who shall arrange plans and personally direct the collection and expenditure of all moneys, the selection of a site and the plans of said monument, the huilding of the monument. the dedication and unveiling of the nd the preparation of an historical report upon the work when completed, the expense of such work to be borne out of the moneys raised therefrom.
+A preamble to the resolution declares that it is proposed to signalize the celebration of United States day at the Paris exposition of 1900 by the erection and dedication that day of a monument from the people of America to Gen. Lafayette.
+It then recites the several oc casions on which the government of the United States recognized the influence of Gen. Lafayette upon the resuit of the war for independence and continuing, says: Whereas, An occasion now presents itself wherein the American people may reciprocate the courtesies extended us in the presentation of the Lafayette monument now in Lafayette Square, in the city of Washington, and the Bartholdi Statue of Liberty in the New York habor, and again show their friendship to France, their love and veneration for that compatriot of Washington, Gen. Lafayette, an opportunity which may not come for many years, a fitting time and a fitting lovers of liberty, and, Whereas, The proposed monument should be a spontaneous offering coming direct and exclusively from the children of America and that in their bearing the expense of this work without financial aid from the government the effect may be of the highest benefit to our people in directing the thoughts of the American youth to the meest patriotic and inspiring period of our history, to broaden their views to international points, and to arouse their interest in the great events of the dawning century; therefore, be it Resolved, That in furtherance of this bill, an honorably commission is hereby formed, consisting of the president of the United States as ex-officio president of said commission, and the governors of various states and territories, as ex-officio vice prezidents of said commission.
+That the president be and is hereby authorized to appoint an acting commission of five members, consisting of a president, secretarysuperintendent, treasurer and others, who shall arrange plans and personally direct the collection and expenditure of all moneys, the selection of a site and the plans of said monument, the building of the monument, the dedication and unveiling of the same, and the preparation of an historical report upon the work when completed, the expense of such work to be borne out of the moneys raised therefrom.

+Whereas, The remains of Gen. Lafayette now lie humbly interred in the pious cemetery in Paris, marked only by an unpretentious granite slab, and, Whereas.
+The spot should form a most proud and holy pilgrimage for all